Tatneft: History

 In 2005, Tatneft launched the project of building a new extensive refining and petrochemicals complex in Nizhnekamsk, Tatarstan, which was called TANECO (the company implementing the project and later operating the refinery received the same name – JSC TANECO).
 The first stage of the new refinery complex was completed in 2010 and put into operation in 2011.

 In 2006, Tatneft launched a project to develop heavy oil natural bitumen (super-viscous or highly-viscous oil, HVO) reserves in Tatarstan.
 After exploring various options for carrying out the project in cooperation with its global peers, Tatneft decided to undertake it independently.
 As of 31 May 2020, Tatneft is producing over 65 thousand barrels of highly viscous oil per day from 1042 horizontal wells.
+Since 2013, the company has been developing under the leadership of Nail Ulfatovich Maganov.

 Since September 2018, Tatneft has been implementing its 2030 Strategy, which encompasses, among other things, the growth of crude oil production, expansion of Tatneft's refining capabilities, its service station network, and the development of the petrochemicals segment.

 In 2019 Tatneft acquired from Neste Oil Corporation the Russian fuel retail business consisting of 75 fuel stations in North-West Russia and a terminal in Saint Petersburg.

 In November 2019 Tatneft completed the acquisition of certain assets, including the production of various types of synthetic rubber used for the manufacturing of high-performance tires, located in Togliatti, Samara Region, Russia, from SIBUR.

 Bank Zenit was sanctioned by the UK in March 2023, with sanctions increased in December 2023 to include a prohibition on correspondent banking relationships.